-Assigned 5th Air Force, 71st Tactical Reconnaissance Group, 82nd Tactical Reconnaissance Squadron on November 24, 1943.
+On November 24, 1943 assigned 5th Air Force, 71st Tactical Reconnaissance Group (71st TRG), 82nd Tactical Reconnaissance Squadron (82nd TRS).
 Assigned to Lt.
 William A. Shomo with crew chief Ralph Winkle of Milwaukee.
 Nicknamed "Snooks" and painted in yellow on the right side on the nose.
 This aircraft was one of six that bore this nickname.

 In late November, 1943 operated from Horanda Airfield near Dobodura.
 On January 1, 1944 this Airacobra had an engine change, performed by crew chief Ralph Winkle and MSgt W. E. Ursprung.